Nexxus/NSK/README.md

 The following technologies should be present in order to install and use Nexxus.

 - Web server like Apache on Linux
-- PHP 7 with regular extensions
+- PHP 7.0 with regular extensions
 - MySQL 5.6
 - Composer (dependency manager for PHP)
 - Git

+Nexxus is tested with these versions.
+Higher versions of PHP could give undesirable results.

 ## Installation